-If you have a credit score of at least 630, liquid assets equal to three months of your desired mortgage payment, and are able to pay 20% up front, you have a decent chance of getting a loan.
+If you have a credit score of at least 630, have liquid assets equal to three months of your desired mortgage payment, and can make a 20% down payment, you have a decent chance of getting a loan.

 Financing five to ten homes

 To qualify, you’ll need six months of reserves to buffer against vacancies.
 You’ll have to pay 25% in down payments for single-family properties and 30% for properties with up to four units.
 If you’ve been late on mortgage payments in the past 12 months, you’ll be disqualified.
-Likewise, you’ll be disqualified for any bankruptcies or foreclosures within the past seven years.
+You’ll also be disqualified for any bankruptcies or foreclosures within the past seven years.

-To finance the seventh to tenth home under this program, you’ll need a credit score of 720 or higher.
+To finance the seventh to tenth home under this program, you’ll need a 720 or higher credit score.